guilhermessc/deep-reinforcement-learning/p1_navigation/keras_project/README.md

+# Important note

+This directory contains the implementation of the Q-learning algorithm using Keras instead of pytorch and therefore is not the solution for the Nanodegree project.

 # Project Details

 This project implements an agent based on a **`Deep Q-Learning algorithm`**.
 The agent's goal is to navigate in a box and collect yellow bananas while avoiding blue bananas.